 Emma Willemse

-Emma has exhibited extensively locally and overseas, and her works have been included in the collections of the Art Bank Johannesburg, the Spier Collection and the South African Embassy in Beijing.
-Her award-winning artist’s books have been exhibited in Cape Town, Stellenbosch, Johannesburg, Florence, Paris, London and at the Dak’Art Biennale in Senegal.
+Emma has exhibited extensively in South Africa, Africa and abroad, and her works have been included in the Nando’s Collection, the Spier Collection, the MAPSA collection, and the South African Embassy in Beijing.
+Her award-winning artist’s books installation, called 101 ways to long for a home, has been exhibited in diverse configurations in Florence, Dakar, Johannesburg, Stellenbosch, Cape Town, Paris and London.

 Nationality: South African